 “At the speed of sound, Philip, anything’s possible…”

 Today, alongside Philip Kaufman’s The Right Stuff (1983), The Sound Barrier (aka Breaking the Sound Barrier) is rightly considered one of the best aviation films ever made.
 Yes, it’s not historically correct — American Chuck Yeager broke the sound barrier in 1947 — and the science in the film can’t be trusted.
-Fortunately, Terence Rattigan’s script has a stimulating psychological edge, and the superb cast and impressive technical elements help the viewer stay engaged.
+Fortunately, Terence Rattigan’s script has a stimulating psychological edge, and the superb cast and impressive technical elements (for 1952) help the viewer stay engaged.

-The Sound Barrier was the first film director Lean made under his exclusive contract with producer Alexander Korda (The Private Life of Henry the VIII).
+The Sound Barrier was the first film director David Lean made under his exclusive contract with producer Alexander Korda (The Private Life of Henry the VIII).
 Lean had been with Cineguild Studios for almost ten years, and after back-to-back financial failures, he made a conscious decision to start from scratch somewhere else.

 Producer Korda was a charismatic movie mogul who went for big stories.
 Korda’s influence on Lean is indisputable.
 The Sound Barrier is the first film in which Lean attempts to tell a big story through the eyes of characters.
 It paves the way for his epic period, which began with The Bridge on the River Kwai (1957).

 The Sound Barrier is also the last of three films Lean made with then-wife Anne Todd (The Passionate Friends and Madeleine are the other two).
 The marriage deteriorated during the shooting, and by the time the film wrapped production, the director had ended ties with his muse (they remained legally married until 1957).